flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 ![image](https://github.com/user-attachments/assets/efe132fb-b7a6-48cd-92d5-c9bfb98808e3)

-The interface is pretty clunky at this point and difficult to navigate.
-That should improve over time.
+The interface is a bit difficult to navigate at this point.
+What will improve over time.

 Drill down to one of the post processing results and click "View output in Neurosift".